yikeng/TwinklingRefreshLayout/README.md

 And if you want you refresh automatically, call the method startRefresh().

 ##### setWaveHeight、setHeaderHeight、setBottomHeight、setOverScrollHeight
-- setWaveHeight is used To set the maximum height of the head can be stretched.
+- setMaxHeadHeight is used To set the maximum height of the head can be stretched.
 - setHeaderHeight is used to set the standard head height.
+- setMaxBottomHeight.
 - setBottomHeight is used to set the Bottom height.
 - setOverScrollHeight is used to set the max height of overscroll.